agronholm/pythonfutures/docs/index.rst

 The :class:`ProcessPoolExecutor` class is an **experimental** :class:`Executor` subclass that uses a pool of processes to execute calls asynchronously.
-There are situations where it can deadlock.
+There are situations where it can deadlock. :class:`ProcessPoolExecutor` uses the :mod:`multiprocessing` module, which allows it to side-step the :term:`Global Interpreter Lock` but also means that only picklable objects can be executed and returned.

 .. class:: ProcessPoolExecutor(max_processes=None)

    Executes calls asynchronously using a pool of at most *max_processes* processes.
 If *max_processes* is ``None`` or not given then as many worker processes will be created as the machine has processors.

-XXX Same as ThreadPoolExecutor except:
-   * serialization limits
-   * no GIL issues

 ProcessPoolExecutor Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^